 "By far one of the best courses I've taken.
+"By far one of the best courses I ve taken.
 Well planned, thought-through, with very knowledgeable instructors.
 This course has changed the way I approach interpretations.
-It will also help when communicating with drilling and completions engineers on reservoir performance and possible heterogeneity not captured on logs and seismic data."
+It will also help when communicating with drilling and completions engineers on reservoir performance and possible heterogeneity not contured on logs and seismic data." captured on logs and seismic data."